-SINCE our present treatise is not for the purpose 1. of mere speculation, as all others are, for the object Why acof our investigation is not the knowing what tions must virtue is, but to become good (since otherwise be considered. there would be no use in it), it is necessary to study the subject of actions, and how we must perform them; for these have entire influence over our habits to cause them to become of a certain character, as we have said.
-Now, to say 2. that we must act according to right reason is a Explanageneral maxim, and let it be assumed; but we tion of opwill speak hereafter about it, and about the $\frac{\partial \partial c}{dismissed}$ nature of right reason, and its relation to the for the other virtues.c But this point must first be present. fully granted, that everything said on moral sub-3.
+Since our present treatise is not for the purpose 1. of mere speculation, as all others are, for the object Why acord our investigation is not the knowing what to be suffered in the subject of our interest of actions, and how we must perform them; for these have entire influence over our habits to cause them to become of a certain character, as we have said.
+Now, to say 2. that we must act according to right reason is a Explanageneral maxim, and let it be assumed; but we for the other virtues.
+But this point must first be present, fully granted, that everything said on moral sub-3.

-c Aristotle discusses the nature of right reason ( $\delta\rho\theta\delta g$ $\lambda\delta\gamma\sigma c$ ) in the sixth book. jects ought to be said in outline, and not with exactness; just as we said in the beginning, that arguments must be demanded of such a nature only as the subject-matter admits; but the subjects of moral conduct and of expediency have no stabi-4. lity, just as also things wholesome.
+Aristotle discusses the nature of right reason (ὁρθὸς λόγος) in the sixth book.

+actness; just as we said in the beginning, that arguments must be demanded of such a nature only as the subject-matter admits; but the subjects of moral conduct and of expediency have no stabi-4. lity, just as also things wholesome.
 But if the treatment of the subject generally is of this nature, still less does it admit of exactness in particulars; for it comes under no art or set of precepts, but it is the duty of the agents themselves to look to the circumstances of the occasion, just as is the case in the arts of medicine and navigation.
 But although the subject before us is of this description, yet we must endeavour to do the best we can to help it.
+This, then, we must first observe, that things of this kind are naturally destroyed both by defect